open-pioneer/trails-starter/docs/Glossary.md

 Pioneer packages may be compiled (and distributed) independently from other packages or the context of a specific application.
 These packages can be linked together into an application using our build tooling.

+## Trails package

+A special package type for the Open Pioneer Trails framework that serve as the building blocks of an app.
+Trails packages may define and use services and UI components.
+The packages used by an app are automatically linked into the application.
+The build system ensures that the code (and assets) required are automatically loaded.